jealouscloud/html-compose/README.md

   ```

 * 🎭 Type hints for the editor generated from WhatWG spec

-* ⚡ Live Reload server for rapid development
+## Live Reload server for rapid development
   Run your Python webserver (i.e. Flask, FastAPI, anything!) with live-reload superpowers powered by [livereload-js](https://www.npmjs.com/package/livereload-js).
 See browser updates in real-time!

   Note: This feature requires optional dependencies. `pip install html-compose[live-reload]` or `pip install html-compose[full]`.
-The feature also fetches livereload-js from a CDN.
+  The feature also loads livereload-js from a CDN.

   `livereload.py`
   ```python